 Economic Profitability: A commitment to long-term viability

-- In 2012, U.S. commercial and recreational saltwater fishing generated more than $199 billion in sales impacts, contributed $89 billion to gross domestic product, and supported 1.7 million jobs in the United States in marine fishing and across the broader economy.
+- In 2017, U.S. commercial and recreational saltwater fishing generated more than US$244 billion in sales impacts and supported 1.74 million jobs in the United States in marine fishing and across the broader economy.

 - Buying U.S.-harvested fish and shellfish guarantees that your seafood meets rigorous state and federal standards and supports American jobs.